Ecosystem Targets and Supporting Indicators

 The progress bar refers to the first half of the target to maintain federal navigation channels.
 Data is not yet available for the second half of the target – managing dredged material in a cost effective and environmentally sound manner.

 Currently, in Long Island Sound waters, there are 35 federal navigation channels for which we have data and status updates from the US Army Corps of Engineers (USACE).
 As of 2017 18 surveyed channels are of sufficient depth for users to safely travel,17 channels are insufficient for users, and 17 which have not been recently surveyed.
-The goal is to have all 52 federal navigation channels surveyed and maintained as ‘sufficient for use’ status by 2035.
+The target is to have all 52 federal navigation channels surveyed and maintained as ‘sufficient for use’ status by 2035.

 The survey data provided by the USACE is used by the Corps to prioritize future channel dredging needs.
 The USACE data disclaimer makes no warranties of usability or suitability for any particular purpose of the information and the data only indicates the general existing conditions of the channels.